jarekrzdbk/snakemake-example/README.md

 more details and figures in separate deseq2.md
 ![deseq2.md](/deseq2.md)

-10,11: performed gseq using fgsea.
+10,11: performed gsea using fgsea.

 performing on Reactome pathways did not gave promising results, so performed on KEGG pathways.